By Staff Sgt. Mike R. Smith, Guard Times Staff

 MEDFLAG exercises are held at least twice a year in the democratic countries of Africa, deploying a team of doctors, dentists, technicians and support personnel to provide joint medical training and humanitarian assistance.

-They found a country much like the U.S. and unlike many of the stereotypes seen at home, he said.
+Sloma said that they found a country much like the U.S. and unlike many of the stereotypes seen at home.

-Aside from New York airmen, eight additional air national guardsmen from Rhode Island, Georgia, Delaware and Virginia also supported the exercise and worked seamlessly with medical and logistics personnel.
-Overall, the majority of the air guard group were medical folks, but valuable support was also provided by information technology, logistics, and public affairs/protocol airmen, said Sloma.
+Eight additional Air National Guard Airmen from Rhode Island, Georgia, Delaware, and Virginia supported the exercise and worked seamlessly with medical and logistics personnel.
+Overall, the majority of the Air Guard team were medical folks, but valuable support was also provided by information technology, logistics, and public affairs/protocol airmen, said Sloma.

-Sloma went on to say that future events with South Africa, through the State Partnership Program, are forthcoming and include an air show in September where NY Guard units are scheduled to provide a C-130, KC-135, HH-60 Pave Hawk and an F-16 static display for the Water Kloof Air Base Airshow outside Pretoria.
-Nine other events are scheduled for 2005; so, more air and army national guardsmen will have that lifetime opportunity to build relationships with their South African partners.
+Sloma went on to say that future events with South Africa through the State Partnership Program are forthcoming and include an air show in September where units are scheduled to provide C-130, KC-135, HH-60 Pave Hawk and an F-16 static display aircraft for the Water Kloof Air Base Airshow.
+Nine other events are scheduled for 2005, so more Guardsmen will have the opportunity to build relationships.